JrVerbiest/Udacity-Projects/README.md

 ---

-## My Ongoing Courses
+## My todo list

-- Data Modelling (Project: Data Modeling with Apache Cassandra)
-- Data Architecture Foundations (Project: Designing an HR Database)
-- Using SQL for Data Analysis Course (Project: Query a Digital Music Store Database)
+- Using SQL for Data Analysis

+- Data Engineering with Microsoft Azure
+  - Data Modelling
+  - Cloud Data Warehouses with Azure
+  - Data lakes and Lakehouses with Spark and Azure Databricks
+  - Data Pipelines with Azure
+- Machine Learning Engineer with Microsoft Azure
+  - Using Azure Machine Learning
+  - Machine Learning Operations
+  - Capstone project

 ---